nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to exit the program
+1. User requests to exit the program.
-2. AddressBook exits
+2. AddressBook exits.

    Use case ends.

+**Use case: Import data**

+**MSS**

+1. User requests to view locally saved data.
+2. AddressBook opens location of saved data.
+3. User stores new data to local file.
+4. AddressBook imports data from file.

+   Use case ends.

+**Extensions**

+* 4a.
+The data is invalid.

+    * 4a1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

 **Use case: Export data**

 **MSS**

-1. User requests to export data
+1. User requests to export data.
-2. AddressBook opens location of saved data
+2. AddressBook opens locally saved file.

    Use case ends.

+**Use case: Add order**

+**MSS**

+1. User requests to add an order.
+2. AddressBook adds an order.

+   Use case ends.

 **Extensions**

 * 2a.
+The order already exists.

+    * 2a1.
+AddressBook shows an error message.

+      Use case resumes at step 1.
+* 2b.
+The order details are invalid.

+    * 2b1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

+**Use case: Edit order**

+**MSS**

+1. User requests to edit an order.
+2. AddressBook shows the order to be edited.
+3. User edits the order.
+4. AddressBook shows the edited order.

+   Use case ends.

+**Extensions**

+* 2a.
+The order does not exist.

+    * 2a1.
+AddressBook shows an error message.
+    * 2a2.
+AddressBook shows a list of orders with similar names.

+      Use case resumes at step 1.
-The data is invalid.
+* 3a.
+The order details are invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.
+* 3b.
+The order details are unchanged.

+    * 3b1.
+AddressBook shows a message indicating no changes are made.

+      Use case resumes at step 2.

+**Use case: Delete order**

+**MSS**

+1. User requests to delete an order.
+2. AddressBook deletes the order.

+   Use case ends.

+**Extensions**

+* 2a.
+The order does not exist.

+    * 2a1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

+**Use case: Prioritize order**

+**MSS**

+1. User requests to prioritize an order.
+2. AddressBook shows the prioritized order.

+   Use case ends.

+**Extensions**

+* 2a.
+The order does not exist.

     * 2a1.
 AddressBook shows an error message.